Adhishtanaka/disa/WhatsAppBot/README.md

 - `!profile` - View your user profile information
 - `!reportemergency` - Report an emergency situation
 - `!nearbydisasters` - Check for disasters near your location
+- `!monitordisasters` - Start monitoring for new disasters near your location with automatic alerts
+- `!stopmonitoring` - Stop the active disaster monitoring for your location
 - `!logout` - Log out from your account
 - `!cancel` - Cancel the current operation